rosenberg-c/polysonic-documentation/README.md

 ### Controls

-* FloatWindow: Ensures Pyramidi remains accessible by staying on top.
+* FloatWindow: Ensures Polysonic remains accessible by staying on top.
 * Latch: Sustains notes indefinitely for a drone-like effect.
 * Panik: Instantly stops all notes, clearing the current MIDI state.